What Is Considered Low Income in Michigan? 2026 Senior Guide

 | 5 People | $37,650 | $51,956 | $75,300 |

-Michigan’s housing assistance programs use different income limits based on county-specific data.
-Washtenaw County sets the extremely low income limit for a single person at $26,450, while Wayne County sets it at $21,250.
+Housing assistance programs use county-specific income limits.
+Washtenaw County sets the extremely low income threshold for a single person at $26,450, while Wayne County sets it at $21,250.

 What is considered low income for a single person?

-The ALICE (Asset Limited, Income Constrained, Employed) study suggests a more realistic survival budget for a single adult in Michigan is $28,740 annually.
-This figure reflects the actual minimum costs of basic necessities in the state, which exceeds the federal poverty level by almost $14,000.
+The ALICE study (Asset Limited, Income Constrained, Employed) suggests a more realistic survival budget for a single adult in Michigan is $28,740 annually.
+This reflects actual costs of basic needs and is nearly $14,000 higher than the federal poverty level.

-What qualifies as “low income” for a single person in Michigan depends on which program or metric is being used, as well as the person’s county of residence.
+What counts as "low income" for a single person in Michigan depends on the program you're applying for and your county.

 How income limits affect senior benefits